AdaCore/gnatcoverage/testsuite/Qualif/Appendix/Harness/app.rst

   set of traces obtained for a given set of program tests, and match the analysis outcome against stated expectations as well.

-The sources for a program test always involve two categories of files:
+The source files for a program test fall into two categories:

-* Functional sources, code for which some coverage properties are to be assessed,
+* Functional sources, for assessing some coverage properties,

 * Driver sources, which invoke the functional code in various ways and embed a description of the expected coverage outcome.